pivotal-cf/docs-pks/control-plane.hbs.md

 ---
-title: Tanzu Kubernetes Grid Integrated Edition Architecture
-owner: TKGI
+title: Overview of {{  vars.product }} Architecture

 ---

-This topic describes how VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) deploys and manages Kubernetes clusters.
+This topic describes how {{  vars.product_full }} ({{ vars.product_short }}) deploys and manages Kubernetes clusters.

-## <a id="overview"></a>Tanzu Kubernetes Grid Integrated Edition Overview
+## <a id="overview"></a>{{  vars.product }} Overview

-A Tanzu Kubernetes Grid Integrated Edition environment consists of a TKGI Control Plane and one or more workload clusters.
+A {{  vars.product }} environment consists of a TKGI Control Plane and one or more workload clusters.

-Tanzu Kubernetes Grid Integrated Edition administrators use the TKGI Control Plane to deploy and manage Kubernetes clusters.
+{{  vars.product }} administrators use the TKGI Control Plane to deploy and manage Kubernetes clusters.
 The workload clusters run the apps pushed by developers.

-The following illustrates the interaction between Tanzu Kubernetes Grid Integrated Edition components:
+The following illustrates the interaction between {{  vars.product }} components:
 <br>
 {{ image_tag src="images/tkgi-overview-ha.png" alt="HA TKGI Control Plane with HA TKGI API VM Group and HA DB VM cluster" }}
 {{{{raw}}}} <!--  Image source: https://docs.google.com/drawings/d/1TZkaTSCiddEE7mZtOTjTg6jBuDAy0D3CI9JY56HBIAY/edit  --> {{{{/raw}}}}

 Administrators access the TKGI Control Plane through the TKGI Command Line Interface (TKGI CLI) installed on their local workstations.

 Within the TKGI Control Plane the TKGI API and TKGI Broker use BOSH to execute the requested cluster management functions.
 For information about the TKGI Control Plane, see [TKGI Control Plane Overview](#control-plane) below.
 For instructions on installing the TKGI CLI, see [Installing the TKGI CLI](installing-cli.html).

 Kubernetes deploys and manages workloads on Kubernetes clusters.
 Administrators use the  Kubernetes CLI, `kubectl`, to direct Kubernetes from their local workstations.
 For information about `kubectl`, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) in the Kubernetes documentation.

 ## <a id="cluster-management"></a><a id="control-plane"></a>TKGI Control Plane Overview

-The TKGI Control Plane manages the lifecycle of Kubernetes clusters deployed using Tanzu Kubernetes Grid Integrated Edition.
+The TKGI Control Plane manages the lifecycle of Kubernetes clusters deployed using {{  vars.product }}.

 The control plane provides the following via the TKGI API: